networkit/networkit/CONTRIBUTING.md

 *Breaking API changes* should be kept to a minimum.
 If breaking API changes are done, they should be clearly documented in CHANGES.md (including guidelines on migrating existing code).
-Breaking ABI changes are allowed on every major/minor release.
-NetworKit does not guarantee a stable ABI across major/minor releases
+Breaking ABI changes are allowed on every major release.
+NetworKit does not guarantee a stable ABI across major releases
 (i.e., after upgrading the NetworKit library, you need to recompile programs linking against the library).
-Bugfix releases guarantee ABI stability.
+Minor and patch releases guarantee ABI stability.

 ### PR Reviews and Merging